learn-co-students/sinatra-sessions-onl01-seng-ft-021020/README.md

 * Navigate to the `/second_exercise` path.
 As in the previous lesson, be sure to run `learn` before implementing each step.

-* In this excersie, we'll be setting the `:id` key of the `session` hash equal to a value of `1`.
+* In this exercise, we'll be setting the `:id` key of the `session` hash equal to a value of `1`.
 Why are we doing this?
 The session is simply a way to store user data on a temporary basis.
 In any web application, a user ID is typically used as a session ID.
 This is because an ID attribute of a user is a unique identifier that will always be distinguishable from other user ID attributes.

 Consequently, the act of "logging in" a user works like this:

 1. User fills out a log in form with their email and password.
-User hits "sumibt" and posts that form to a route in the controller.
+User hits "submit" and posts that form to a route in the controller.
 2. That controller route gets the email and password from the params.
 Then, we search the database for a user with that info.
 Something like `User.find_by(email: params[email], password: params[:password])`.
 3. The `session[:id]` is set that the ID of that user.